 Treatment Guidelines

-The 2023 edition of the collaborative Penta/EACS HIV treatment guidelines are available on the EACS website, which includes links to the interactive guidelines website, a downloadable PDF version and information on how to access the EACS guidelines app.
-This year’s update includes a new section providing guidance on general principles of prevention of vertical transmission and infant feeding.
-The aim of these guidelines is to provide a concise reference document to guide antiretroviral choices for children and adolescents living with perinatally acquired HIV, as well as strategies for prevention of vertical transmission in the European region and to harmonise practice with guidance for adults.
+The aim of these guidelines is to provide a concise reference document to guide antiretroviral choices for children and adolescents living with perinatally acquired HIV, as well as strategies for prevention of vertical transmission in the European region and to harmonise practice both across Europe as well as with guidance for adults.

-The PVC meets via Teams every first Thursday of the month and is supported by members of the PentaTr@ining network.
-For further information, please contact the International Paediatric Virtual Clinic.
+The PVC meets via Teams every first Thursday of the month.
+This activity is coordinated by Imperial College Healthcare NHS Trust, and supported by members of the PentaTr@ining network.
+For further information, please contact the International Perinatal Virtual Clinic.

 *The table is intended for use in conjunction with detailed antiretroviral drug information available from EMA and FDA websites and is aimed at practitioners experienced in paediatric HIV care.
 Its aim is to provide a practical guide to prescribing in the clinic.
 Please note that drug information rapidly changes and it is ultimately the responsibility of the treating clinician to check validity of information provided before prescribing.